Education in the United States: Curriculum

 Curricula in the United States can vary widely from district to district.
 Different schools offer classes centering on different topics, and vary in quality.
 Some private schools even include religious classes as mandatory for attendance.
 This raises the question of government funding vouchers in states with anti-Catholic Blaine Amendments in their constitution.
 This in turn has produced camps of argument over the standardization of curricula and to what degree it should exist.
-These same groups often are advocates of standardized testing, which is mandated by the No Child Left Behind Act.
+These same groups often are advocates of standardized testing, which was mandated by the No Child Left Behind Act.
+The goal of No Child Left Behind was to improve the education system in the United States by holding schools and teachers accountable for student achievement, including the educational achievement gap between minority and non-minority children in public schools.